 If we could only eat one dish for the rest of our lives, there's a good chance it'd be fried chicken.
 Crispy on the outside, juicy on the inside and even better when accompanied by something saucy (especially if there's some spice involved), it's the feel-good food we never get tired of.

 Once only the territory of KFC, now there's a myriad of options for this mouthwatering treat, taking inspo from Japan, Mexico, Korea, Jamaica and beyond.
-So grab the napkins and dig into some of this greasy goodness at one of the following restaurants—finger licking 100% guaranteed.
+So grab the napkins and dig into some of this tasty goodness at one of the following restaurants—finger-licking 100% guaranteed.

 Peach's Hot Chicken

 We're not kidding when we say that the fried chicken at Peach's will change your life.
 Made in the authentic Nashville style from a recipe handed down by one of the owner's grandmothers, this epic interpretation is available in a range of spice levels, including the infamous Holy Cluck (which, we must warn you, is not for the faint-hearted).
 Let the flavours speak for themselves with a couple of pieces served simply alongside some white bread and pickles, or indulge in what has to be our fave dish here, the best-selling Baller Sandwich.
 Think crunchy, boneless fried chicken thigh crammed inside a soft brioche bun with coleslaw, cheese, pickles and lashings of aioli-style sauce.
 Holy cluck, indeed.